About Criteria Cognitive Aptitude Test (CCAT)

-CCAT is composed in such a way that the level of questions increases as you progress through the test.
+The CCAT is composed in such a way that the level of questions increases as you progress through the test.
 Therefore, the first few questions are pretty straight-forward, and it will be easy for you to answer them quickly.
-However, as you advance through the test, you will realize that the level increases in subtle ways, with each question taking a little longer to be resolved than the previous one.
+However, as you advance through the test, you will realize that the level increases in subtle ways, with each question typically necessitating a little more time to be resolved than the previous one.

 Several sites offer more or less complete preparations for the CCAT:

 |Type of preparation||Full online simulations||Full PDF simulations||Online & PDF simulation to download|